middlebury/college-handbook/content/ii-ug-college-policies/ug-policies/academics/student-status.md

 i.
 Students on leave are eligible for readmission for a three-year period, and many students who take a leave will have no requirements attached to their readmission.

 ii.
 Students eligible for readmission can expect to receive instructions for completing the online readmission forms from their Class Dean.
-They must confirm their plan to return on this readmission date with their Student Life Dean no later than June 15 for the fall term and November 1 for the spring semester.
+They must confirm their plan to return on this readmission date with their Class Dean no later than June 15 for the fall term and November 1 for the spring semester.
 Normally, readmission is for fall or spring semester only.
 Students will be readmitted for winter term or summer study only with special permission from the Vice President for Student Affairs or designee.

 iii.
 Students on probation for disciplinary or academic reasons will resume their probationary status upon their return for the duration of the assigned probationary period.